 Who should NOT take this medication?

-- is allergic to, or who has previously developed a severe reaction to, allopurinol or any ingredients of this medication
+- have previously developed a severe reaction to allopurinol or any ingredients of this medication

 What side effects are possible with this medication?